Raising incomes for internally displaced persons and host communities

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Colombian Presidential Agency of International Cooperation (APC)

 Overall term: 2015 to 2019

-The project is part of the BMZ Special Initiative ‘Tackling the root causes of displacement – reintegrating refugees’.
-This provides assistance at short notice for both refugees and host communities.
-In the long term, sustainable measures reduce the structural causes of displacement, such as social inequality and food insecurity.
-This project contributes to the integration, reintegration and social development of the internally displaced and returning populations in Colombia.
+The project is part of the BMZ special initiative on Tackling the Root Causes of Displacement – Reintegrating Refugees.
+In the short term, it aims to provide assistance for both refugees and their host communities.
+In the long term, sustainable measures are envisioned to reduce the structural causes of displacement, such as social inequality and food insecurity.
+The project contributes to advancing the integration, reintegration and social development of IDPs and returnees in Colombia.

 The project is supporting 91 IDPs in setting up and managing micro enterprises, allowing them to generate income for themselves and their families.
 A total of 324 IDPs have participated in a professional training programme to enhance their construction skills.
 Through a cooperation programme with the state labour office, 77 young people have found their first jobs.

 The project supports the residents of illegal slum suburbs with a high proportion of IDPs in legalising these settlements, one of the prerequisites for receiving basic public services.
 Five formerly illegal slum suburbs that are home to a total of 1,650 families have now officially been incorporated into the municipality of Cúcuta.
 This is an ongoing process.
 The project has so far provided support for 1,200 IDPs, helping them come to terms with traumatic psychosocial experiences.